Cost & Insurance Guide for Gastric Bypass Surgery

 You should also consider that there are many factors that affect the typical cost of your gastric bypass surgery, including but not limited to the following:

-- Geography: The cost of your gastric bypass surgery will generally be higher in an urban area, such as in Los Angeles or Boston, because in these areas surgeons tend to be in higher demand, and because overhead tends to be higher as well, simply because the area is more densely populated.
-Make sure that you give consideration to the geography of the area where you are considering your gastric bypass surgery.
+- Geography: The cost of your gastric bypass surgery will be higher in an urban area, such as in Los Angeles or Boston precisely because in these areas surgeons tend to be in higher demand, and because overhead tends to be higher as well, just because the area is more densely populated.
+Make sure that you consider the geography of the area where you are finding your gastric bypass surgery.

 - Your health insurance plan: If the gastric bypass procedure is a medically necessary procedure, there is a chance that some or all of your medical expenses will be covered.
-Make sure that you choose a surgeon and hospital that are in-network for the greatest cost savings.
+Make sure that you choose a surgeon and hospital that are in-network for the most significant cost savings.

 - Your stay: If you end up needing to stay in the hospital longer to recover after your surgery, this could add to the cost of your procedure.